-The Company has available \$122.0 million of demand facilities used to primarily support the issuance of letters of credit.
+The Company has available \$105.0 million of demand facilities used to primarily support the issuance of letters of credit.
 All letters of credit issued under these facilities are supported by the pledge of Company-owned financial instruments, including cash.
+At March 31, 2018, the Company has \$13.5 million in letters of credit outstanding on this facility (December 31, 2017 - \$25.0 million).

-The Company has available a \$45.0 million credit facility with Export Development Canada (EDC) to support the issuance of contract performance security letters of credit issued by financial institutions on behalf of the Company.
+The Company has available a facility with Export Development Canada (EDC) to support the issuance of contract performance security letters of credit issued by financial institutions on behalf of the Company.
 The Company can only use this facility when letters of credit have been issued as contract security for projects that meet the EDC mandate to provide financial support for Canadian exports abroad.